lyeoni/nlp-tutorial/neural-machine-translation/README.md

   - 19,522 sentence pairs.

 #### Models
-The model was trained with NVIDA Tesla K80, and the number of epochs was 7 (i.e. ~ 10 hours).
+The models were trained with NVIDA Tesla K80, and the number of epochs was 7 (i.e. ~ 10 hours).

-- Baseline(base): Simple Sequence to Sequence model
+- GRU/LSTM: Simple sequence-to-sequence model based on GRU/LSTM Recurrent netwrok, respectively.
 - Reverse: Apply Bi-directional LSTM to the encoder part
 - Embeddings: Apply Fasttext word embeddings (300D)
 - Attention: Apply attention mechanisms to the decoder part